Playing the Spoons: A Fun Folk Music and Percussion Instrument

 Experts say that the best spoons for playing have wide and flat handle tips as well as a flat shank.
 Those made of pure silver dent too easily when played.
 Some people like to collect different types of spoons to see what sorts of sounds they make and what they feel like when they’re played.
 Collecting unusual spoons becomes an extension of their music hobby.

 Musical spoons are sold in music stores and online.
-These are wooden or metal spoons that are joined together at one end.
+These are wooden or metal objects that are joined together at one end.
 While many have a traditional spoon shape, some look like long and narrow wooden blocks.
 I think that part of the charm of playing the spoons is that cutlery can become a musical instrument.
 Some people are willing to pay money for an instrument, though.

 It’s good to practice playing with different types of spoons, including the usual kinds that most people have in their kitchen.
 If you do this, even when you’re visiting friends or relatives without your preferred utensils you can still create music.